Akash-nath29/Akash-nath29/README.md

 ## 💡 About Me

-I am a driven individual who thrives on challenges and is constantly pushing the boundaries of my knowledge.
-With a strong focus on web development, machine learning.
+I am a student and a driven individual who thrives on challenges and is constantly pushing the boundaries of my knowledge.
+With a strong focus on web development, Artificial Intelligence.
 I bring a diverse skill set to the table.
 I love exploring new technologies, staying up-to-date with the latest trends, and solving complex problems with elegant solutions.

 ## 🔥 Projects